 Examination – hands-on evaluation of your jaw movement and occlusion as well as the muscles that help your jaw function

 Accurate impressions of the upper and lower teeth and registration of your jaw position

 X-rays of your jaw joints and skull, including the bones of your face followed by an orthodontic analysis (this will determine how you arrived at this point in your dysfunction as well as aid in establishing a treatment goal that is realistic for you)

 Axiographic analysis – examines how your jaw moves in space using a state of the art ultrasonic tracking device.
 This helps identify what movement of your jaw is most affected by your jaw dysfunction and will help objectively chart your progress as well as providing the laboratory with valuable information specific to your anatomy.

 Use of various oral orthotics (specially designed mouth splint to help you return your muscles and joints to optimum position and function.
 This is in the category of “night guards”, but is designed to specifically treat your unique orthopedic problem.
 Depending on the nature of your problem, up to two orthotics may be used.

 Hands-on therapy to address the jaw mobility issues.
-This may include the use of therapeutic local anesthetic and/or cold laser therapy into inflamed associated muscles, ligaments and tendons of the jaw.
-Manual mobilization techniques may also be used including, but not limited to, Craniosacral therapy, Myofascial release and Post-isometric Relaxation.
+This may include the use of therapeutic local anesthetic and/or cold laser therapy into inflamed associated muscles, ligaments, and tendons of the jaw.
+Manual mobilization techniques may also be used including, but not limited to, Oral Appliance Therapy, Myofascial Release and Post-Isometric Relaxation.
 This is dependent upon who you may be currently seeing for therapy.

 Length of Therapy